 Alkalinity Water Testing for Well Water

-The regular testing of the well water for the standard measures of chemical parameters, including the alkalinity and pH level, is a must.
-Choose an accredited water testing laboratory for this.
-You can get the special sampling bottles plus the instructions from the laboratory of your choice.
-The cost of analyzing water samples can range differently.
-The price can vary depending on the parameters tested plus the lab.
+The special sampling bottles and instructions can be obtained from the laboratory of your choice.
+The cost of analyzing water samples can vary depending on the parameters tested and the lab.

-In testing for alkalinity, you have to fill the filtration tube first up to the 5mL line in the water.
-Then put a red tablet in the water.
+In testing for alkalinity, you must first fill the filtration tube up to the 5mL line in the water.
+Then, put a red tablet in the water.
 Seal it and shake it until the tablet disappears.
 Then the water might turn blue-green.
 If the water turns pink, then it does not contain alkalinity.

-After that, fill the direct-reading titration with the Alkalinity Titration Reagent B. Next, you have to fill the titration whenever the plunger is up to the zero graduation mark.
+After that, fill out the direct-reading titration with the Alkalinity Titration Reagent B. Next, you must fill out the titration whenever the plunger reaches the zero graduation mark.
 When the plunger is up to the zero graduation mark, put the titration found in the center hole of the titration tube cap.

-Slowly depress the plunger until the titrate sample, which is blue-green, changes to pink.
-Reagent B, which is depressed into the titration as it turns pink, is the available alkaline level of the water.
+Slowly depress the plunger until the titrated sample, which is blue-green, changes to pink.
+Reagent B, which is depressed into the titration as it turns pink, is the available alkaline water level.
 You can measure it by parts per million (ppm) out of 200 ppm.

 Other Term for Alkalinity

 Another terminology for alkalinity is water hardness.
-So it is fair to say that alkalinity and water hardness are similar.
+So, it is fair to say that alkalinity and water hardness are similar.
 Both come from sources in nature.
 As water moves through rocks, it picks up minerals on its way to rivers and lakes.
-When limestone and dolomite dissolve in water, one half of the molecule is calcium or magnesium (the “hardness”), and the other half is the carbonate (the “alkalinity).
-This means the level of water hardness and alkalinity in a place will be very similar.
-But, their measurements are very separate and have very different importance.
+When limestone and dolomite dissolve in water, one-half of the molecule is calcium or magnesium (the “hardness”), and the other half is carbonate (the “alkalinity).
+This means the water hardness and alkalinity levels in a place will be very similar.
+However, their measurements are very separate and of very different importance.

 Does Alkaline Water Work?

 The use of alkaline drinking water is controversial.
-Some health experts claim that there is not enough research to back up the health claims provided by the sellers and users.
-Meanwhile, there are differences in research findings related to the type of alkaline water studies.
+Some health experts claim insufficient research supports the health claims made by sellers and users.
+Meanwhile, research findings differ depending on the type of alkaline water study.

 According to experts, regular water is still the best for people.
 There are no studies to verify the claims made by alkaline water supporters fully.

-Moreover, drinking alkaline ionized water can positively benefit the body, especially for those who have high blood pressure, high cholesterol levels, and diabetes.
+Moreover, drinking alkaline ionized water can positively benefit the body, especially for those with high blood pressure, high cholesterol levels, and diabetes.

-A few years ago, on around 100 people, it was found out that there is a significant difference in the viscosity of the blood after taking high pH water.
-This is in comparison to those who take regular water after a heavy workout.
-Viscosity refers to the direct measurement of the blood flow via the vessels.
+A few years ago, around 100 people were found to have significantly higher blood viscosity after drinking high-pH water than those who drink regular water after a heavy workout.
+Viscosity refers to the direct measurement of blood flow via the vessels.

-Those who drink water with a high pH level can have a reduced viscosity of 6.3% versus those who drink standard water with 3.36% of viscosity.
-As such, you can have the blood flowing efficiently with the use of alkaline water.
+Those who drink water with a high pH level can have a reduced viscosity of 6.3% versus those who drink standard water with 3.36% viscosity.
+As such, you can have the blood flowing efficiently using alkaline water.
 With this, the delivery of oxygen in the body can be increased.

-The proponents also argue that acidic sodas have positive ORPs, which causes multiple health issues.
-Meanwhile, the alkalinized and properly ionized water have negative ORPs.
+Meanwhile, alkalinized and properly ionized water have negative ORPs.
 Green tea has antioxidant properties, and it has a slight negative ORP.

 Alkaline Water and its Possible Treatment of Cancer

-The use of alkaline water can help counteract the acid found in the bloodstream of the body.
-It is believed that drinking water with a high pH level can boost metabolism and improve the ability of the body to absorb essential nutrients.
+Using alkaline water can help counteract the acid in the body's bloodstream.
+Drinking water with a high pH level is believed to boost metabolism and improve the body's ability to absorb essential nutrients.

-Other theories explain that alkaline water will starve the cancer cells in the body.
-This is because the cancer cells strive in an acidic environment.
-More alkaline in the body can potentially stop or slow down the growth of the cancer cells by balancing the pH level of the body.
+Other theories explain that alkaline water will starve the body's cancer cells.
+This is because cancer cells thrive in an acidic environment.
+More alkaline water can potentially stop or slow down the growth of cancer cells by balancing the body's pH level.

-In sum, alkaline water can have a hydrating effect on the body.
-For others, it can even improve the symptoms of some diseases such as acid reflux.
+In summary, alkaline water can hydrate the body and even improve the symptoms of some diseases, such as acid reflux.

-But in a body with a regular function, the alkaline water available in retail stores does not cause significant change.
+However, the alkaline water in retail stores does not cause significant changes in a normal functioning body.
 This will not cause that much change in the overall acid-base balance in the bloodstream.

 How to Use the Alkaline Water

 In 2011, the World Health Organization (WHO) issued updated guidelines on drinking water quality.
-In general, the organization does not make any health-based recommendations or guidelines for the specific pH level of the drinking water.
+However, the organization does not generally make health-based recommendations or guidelines for the specific pH level of drinking water.

-The guidelines state that the drinking water's pH level does not directly impact the consumers.
-This is true as water that has been disinfected with chlorine has a pH level of less than 8.0.
+The guidelines state that the pH level of drinking water does not directly impact consumers.
+This is true because water disinfected with chlorine has a pH of less than 8.0.

 If you wish to use alkaline water, you must drink it as you do with tap water.
 But be aware that drinking too much alkaline water can lead to possible side effects, like having indigestion or an upset stomach.